Homeowners And Appraisers Differ By Less Than 1% On Home Values

 The more your home value has risen since you brought it, the more equity you have in the home based on value alone.
-This is why lenders will ask for your home value estimate when you apply to refinance.
+This is why lenders will ask for your home value estimate or require a refinance appraisal when you apply.
 It gives them a baseline to determine what you might qualify for.

 The closer homeowners and appraisers are in terms of their opinions, the better.
 It helps avoid surprises.
 It might seem OK when values are underestimated, but imagine the reverse.